We have all heard the term foster care, but not everyone knows what the term means.

 What is the process of becoming a foster parent?

-To become a foster parent, all applicants start with the chat over the phone with a member of our team, followed by a home visit.
+To become a foster parent, all applicants start with a chat over the phone with a member of our team, followed by a home visit.
 It is after this stage that you'll be invited to complete an application form which will enable us to carry out a number of statutory checks and start your assessment.
 Following an assessment you will be invited to attend our Fostering Panel which makes a recommendation to our Agency Decision Maker who decided whether to approve your application to foster.
 The process takes between 4 - 6 months.
+Find out more.

 How long does the fostering application take?